Remote Passenger Crash Survival

 - Secondary hazards (rolling, collapsing cabin, sharp debris)

-Smoke is deadly.
-If you smell strong fuel, see smoke, or hear crackling, move quickly.
+If you smell strong fuel, see smoke, or hear crackling, evacuate.

 - Get clear of the aircraft